Vaxart COVID-19 Oral Vaccine (VXA-CoV2-1) Description For 2022

 May 20, 2020 - Kindred Biosciences, Inc. announced it has agreed with Vaxart, Inc. to manufacture Vaxart's oral vaccine candidate for COVID-19.
 KindredBio will produce the candidate vaccine bulk drug substance under Good Manufacturing Practices and provide it to Vaxart to be formulated into a vaccine tablet to be taken by mouth instead of by needle injection.
 KindredBio will manufacture the vaccine for clinical trials beginning in the second half of 2020.

 May 14, 2020 - Coronavirus vaccine taken by tablet instead of injection is about to go into human trials.

-April 21, 2020 - Vaxart announced that it has obtained positive pre-clinical results for its COVID-19 vaccine candidates, with several of the vaccine candidates generating immune responses in all tested animals after a single dose.
+April 21, 2020 - Vaxart announced that it had obtained positive preclinical results for its COVID-19 vaccine candidates.
+Several vaccine candidates generated immune responses in all tested animals after a single dose.

-March 18, 2020 - Vaxart announced that it has entered into an agreement with Emergent BioSolutions Inc., whereby Emergent will deploy its molecule-to-market contract development and manufacturing services to help develop and manufacture Vaxart's experimental oral vaccine candidate for coronavirus disease-19 (COVID-19).
+March 18, 2020 - Vaxart announced that it has agreed with Emergent BioSolutions Inc. Emergent will deploy its molecule-to-market contract development and manufacturing services to help develop and manufacture Vaxart's experimental oral vaccine candidate for coronavirus disease-19 (COVID-19).

-January 31, 2020 - Vaxart, Inc. announced today that it has initiated a program to develop a coronavirus vaccine candidate based on its proprietary oral vaccine platform, VAAST.
+January 31, 2020 - Vaxart, Inc. announced today that it had initiated a program to develop a coronavirus vaccine candidate based on its proprietary oral vaccine platform, VAAST.